earle/mire/README.md

 -   `:inhabitants`: any players that are currently in the room
 -   `:items`: items that should be cloned into this room when its initialized
 -   `:mobs`: mobs that should be cloned into this room when its initialized
+-   `:generate`: map describing mobs to generate in this room

 ### Items